 Total Credit Points 96cp

 * Please note the optional subject list is reviewed every year and is subject to change according to student demand.

 Come Along to an Information Session

 Ready for more details about the MDSI?
 The best place to hear from the teaching team, current MDSI students and to ask all your questions is at one of our information sessions for prospective students.
+Watch a recording of a previous Online Webinar here.
 Find out what events are coming up here.